OfWolfAndMan/CCIE-Lab-Automation/README.md

 **Known Bugs:**

 When using the "configure replace" command on the CSRs, it has been discovered that the CSR may reload without user intervention.
-It is uncertain if this is specific to the version of CSR code, or the hardware it is virtualized in.
+After some investigation, there seems to be a loop running through the configuration replace multiple times.
+Further investigation is required.